-Interestingly, my grandfather's Philadelphia birth record actually lists his last name as Carmine Scalesa and his father as Giuseppi Scalesa - no doubt this was a midwife spelling mistake.
-To an English speaker the pronunciation of "Scalise" would sound like "Scalesa" since 'E's' in Italian sound like 'A's.'
+Interestingly, my grandfather's Philadelphia birth record lists his last name as Carmine Scalesa and his father as Giuseppi Scalesa - no doubt this was a midwife spelling mistake.
+To an English speaker, the pronunciation of "Scalise" would sound like "Scalesa" since 'E's' in Italian sound like 'A's.'
 Per my father, also a Charles, my grandfather didn't know his birth name was Carmine until he was an adult.
-I believe the story is that my grandfather needed proof of birth or proof of baptism in order to get a marriage license.
-Apparently that's when he learned his birth name was Carmine.
+I believe the story is that my grandfather needed proof of birth or proof of baptism to get a marriage license.
+That's when he learned his birth name was Carmine.
 Truth or fiction?
 I don't know for sure.

 Returning To My Roots To Experience My Future

-I recently adopted Lia Verrecchia Candelieri's business tagline,"Return to your roots to experience your future" as my own personal mantra.
+I recently adopted Lia Verrecchia Candelieri's business tagline, "Return to your roots to experience your future," as my mantra.

-Like Lia, I believe learning about and honoring the past is important.
-In my heart I know returning to my Italian roots, either by individual or collective action like: changing my name; studying the Italian language; working with Italians and Italian Americans and moving for Italian citizenship will bring me closer to my future - a destiny which involves me, Italy and an enormous amount of happiness.
+Like Lia, I believe learning about and honoring the past is essential.
+In my heart, I know returning to my Italian roots, either by the individual or collective action like: changing my name; studying the Italian language; working with Italians and Italian Americans, and moving for Italian citizenship, will bring me closer to my future - a destiny which involves me, Italy and an enormous amount of happiness.

 Words Of Thanks

-Changing my name was a decision I made after serious personal reflection.
+Changing my name was a decision I made after reflection.
 I've been living as a Scalies for close to five decades.
-I have an enormous amount of collateral online with my name Christa A. Scalies and, with several businesses, I worried changing my name might impact my reputation, personal brand or ability to generate income.
+I have an enormous amount of collateral online with my name Christa A. Scalies.
+I worried changing my name with several businesses might impact my reputation, personal brand, or ability to generate income.
 However, after receiving positive encouragement from my Italian friends and colleagues, Marco Circelli and Bianca Ottone, I decided making the change would be advantageous.
-That said, even with Marco and Bianca's support, I wasn't going to file for a name change without the blessing of my father, Charles J. Scalies, Jr., the son of Charles (Carmine) Scalies (Scalise) and grandson of Giuseppe and Marie Giuseppina Aiello.
+Even with Marco and Bianca's support, I wasn't going to file for a name change without the blessing of my father, Charles J. Scalies, Jr., the son of Charles (Carmine) Scalies (Scalise), and grandson of Giuseppe and Marie Giuseppina Aiello.

 Dad, thank you for giving me your blessing to return to the original family surname.
 I vow to continue our joint quest to learn more about the Scalise family, and hopefully, I will be able to break bread with some of our living Scalise relatives in Serrastretta.
 I love you.